-The pilot must thoroughly understand and recognize the settling with power conditions and be able to safely recover.
+The pilot must thoroughly understand and recognize the vortex ring state and be able to safely recover using either of the above recovery techniques.

-ENHANCED AUTOROTATION PROCEDURES (Required by SFAR 73)
+ENHANCED AUTOROTATION PROCEDURES

 To understand the different elements that can be used to maneuver the helicopter in autorotation.
 This training is only recommended for students who hold at least a private pilot certificate.